-Burlington has developed a reputation for its top-notch quality of life, a pristine setting on the edge of Lake Champlain and a lively cultural scene.
-But real estate investors have been pulled to the area by another unique attraction: a historically robust market for multi-family real estate properties.
+Real estate investors have been pulled to the area by another unique attraction: a historically robust market for Multi-Family properties.

 Investing in a Multi-Family